ani1998ket/SSM/sasm_reference/README.md

 Replaces the top element with its `1's complement`.
 ## GT
 	GT
-Removes the top two elements.
+Removes the top two elements.\
-Pushes 1 if secondTop `>` top element.
+Pushes 1 if secondTop `>` top element.\
-Pushes 0 if otherwise
+Pushes 0 if otherwise.
 ## GE
 	GE
-Removes the top two elements.
+Removes the top two elements.\
-Pushes 1 if secondTop `>=` top element.
+Pushes 1 if secondTop `>=` top element.\
-Pushes 0 if otherwise
+Pushes 0 if otherwise.
 ## LT
 	LT
-Removes the top two elements.
+Removes the top two elements.\
-Pushes 1 if secondTop `<` top element.
+Pushes 1 if secondTop `<` top element.\
-Pushes 0 if otherwise
+Pushes 0 if otherwise.
 ## LE
 	LE
-Removes the top two elements.
+Removes the top two elements.\
-Pushes 1 if secondTop `<=` top element.
+Pushes 1 if secondTop `<=` top element.\
-Pushes 0 if otherwise
+Pushes 0 if otherwise.
 ## EQ
 	EQ
-Removes the top two elements.
+Removes the top two elements.\
-Pushes 1 if secondTop `equals` top element.
+Pushes 1 if secondTop `equals` top element.\
-Pushes 0 if otherwise
+Pushes 0 if otherwise.

 ## JMP
 	JMP <label>
 Unconditionally jumps to the address specified by label.
 ## JIF
 	JIF <label>
-Removes the top element.
+Removes the top element.\
 Jumps to the address specified by label only if the popped element didn't equal to 0.
 ## CALL
 	CALL <label>
- Saves the next program address and jumps to the address specified by label.
+ Saves the next program address and jumps to the address specified by label.\
  Also creates a new storage for local variables.
 ## RET
 	RET
-Jumps to the address saved by the call instruction.
+Jumps to the address saved by the call instruction.\
 Also removes the variable store and local variables are deleted.
 ## LOAD
 	LOAD <index>